doublethinkco/cpp-ethereum-cross/README.md

 # webthree-umbrella-cross

-Repository containing a Docker file for cross-compilation of the components which comprise "webthree-umbrella", the C++ implementation of
+Repository containing Docker files for cross-compilation of the components which comprise "webthree-umbrella", the C++ implementation of
 [Ethereum](http://ethereum.org/).